1

 Explore

-Risk assessments were not conducted, therefore, the section is marked Not Applicable.
+Risk assessments were not conducted, the section is left as not applicable.
+[1][2]

 Explore

-Risk assessments were not conducted, therefore, the section is marked Not Applicable.
+Risk assessments were not conducted, the section is left as not applicable [1][2]

 Explore